kamaleshwar-7-eng/SIMULATION-OF-AUTOCORRELATION-AND-PSD-USING-SCILAB-1-T1-C12-EVEN/README.md

 # SIMULATION-OF-AUTOCORRELATION-AND-PSD-USING-SCILAB-1-T1-C12-EVEN
-AIM:
+# AIM:

 Write a program for Autocorrelation and PSD of signals in SCILAB and verify Wiener-Khinchin relation.

-EQUIPMENTS Needed:
+# EQUIPMENTS Needed:

-.Computer with i3 Processor
+  Computer with i3 Processor

-.SCI LAB
+  SCI LAB

-THEORY:
+# THEORY:

 The Wiener-Khinchin theorem states that the power spectral density of a wide sense stationary random process is the Fourier transform of the corresponding autocorrelation function.

-Algorithm:
+# Algorithm:

 1.Load or Define the Signal: Input your time-domain signal.